Eras and Positions

 • Think of players like Steven Stamkos, Nicklas Lidstrom, and Martin Brodeur.

-• This era represents the first two seasons to date played under the shadow of the global pandemic.
+• The current era represents the NHL’s emergence from the shadow of the COVID-19 global pandemic.

-• On the ice, speed and skill launch the pace forward, and scoring ticks upward in 2021-22 to levels not seen since the mid-1990s.
+• On the ice, speed and skill launch the pace forward, and scoring leaps upward to levels not seen since the mid-1990s.

 • Think of players like Jack Hughes, Cale Makar, and Igor Shesterkin.